CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

     }

-How do we know that ``CustomCellAttributeSteppableData`` is the class whose objects will get attached to each cell?
-We look into steppable header file and see the following line:
-``ExtraMembersGroupAccessor<CustomCellAttributeSteppableData> customCellAttributeSteppableDataAccessor;``.
+The steppable header identifies the attached data type through this accessor member: ``ExtraMembersGroupAccessor<CustomCellAttributeSteppableData> customCellAttributeSteppableDataAccessor;``.

-This line creates special accessor object that given a pointer to a cell it will fetch attached object of type ``CustomCellAttributeSteppableData``.
+This line creates an accessor object.
+Given a cell pointer, the accessor fetches the attached object of type ``CustomCellAttributeSteppableData``.
 The exact details of how this is done are beyond the scope of this manual but if you follow the pattern you will be able to attach arbitrary C++ objects to cc3d cells.
-The pattern is as follows:
+The pattern is:

 1. Add ExtraMembersGroupAccessor member to your module - steppable or a plugin - ``ExtraMembersGroupAccessor<ClassYouWantToAttach>``.
 In our case we add ``ExtraMembersGroupAccessor<CustomCellAttributeSteppableData> customCellAttributeSteppableDataAccessor;``.